Friday 7 November 2025

 James McCreath was the barrister involved in the case of Iya Patarkatsishvili and another v William Woodward-Fisher, where the President of the Royal Institution of Chartered Surveyors acted as an expert witness, and subsequently stepped down after criticism by the judge: "I was unimpressed by Mr Sullivan’s grasp of the matters in issue, which to a considerable degree, I consider, was work that had been done for him by his team, and with the detail of which he was insufficiently familiar.
 I was unimpressed by his exercise of judgement, which seemed to me to be flawed in many instances, and by his approach to answering questions that were put to him.”

-Similar problems may arise where experts rely on the work of other experts, other source material, and even AI to construct a report, but without thorough checking or referencing.
-James will cover the importance of double checking all aspects of the expert report produced in this session and the consequences of not doing so.
+Similar problems may arise where experts have others partially contributing to their reports or where they have used AI or relied on source material, but without thoroughly checking and referencing their reports.
+In this session, James will cover the importance of double checking all aspects of the expert report and the consequences of not doing so.

 13.00